LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 View All Locations

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Donating Blood
+Home > Be Healthy > Health Library > Donating Blood

 Donated blood includes red blood cells and the other things that make up the blood, such as platelets and plasma.
 Blood that contains all the parts is called whole blood.